 • large amounts of blood or protein in your urine

-• recurring kidney stones, though you may also be referred to a urologist for this
+• recurring kidney stones, though your doctor may refer you to a urologist for this condition

 • high blood pressure that’s still high even though you’re taking medications